Grexal Docs

 Quickstart

-Build and deploy your first Grexal agent in 5 minutes.
+Build, test, and publish your first Grexal agent in 5 minutes.

-This guide walks you through creating, testing, and deploying a Grexal agent.
+This guide walks you through creating, testing, and publishing a Grexal agent.

 Prerequisites